 The NY Transportation Workers' Compensation Trust (the "Trust") was organized to create a nonprofit unincorporated association of transportation merchants within the State of New York to constitute a workers' compensation self-insurance group under New York State Workers Compensation Laws Section 50, subdivision 3-a.
 The Trust, which commenced operations on December 1, 2000, was created to make available a self-insured workers' compensation program for transportation merchants of the State of New York, to establish, maintain, promote and enforce sound safety programs, and to provide a cost-effective market in which transportation merchants may obtain workers' compensation insurance coverage.
-The Trust is administered by a third party administrator (Note 8).
+The Trust is administered by a third party administrator (Note 9).

-During 2008, the Board of Trustees voted to voluntarily terminate their status as a group self insurer for the Trust effective December 31, 2008 due to changes in New York State Workers' Compensation Laws which adversely affected the Trust's ability to provide workers' compensation coverage to its members without exposing them to financial risks associated with other self-insured groups (Note 8).
+During 2008, the Board of Trustees voted to voluntarily terminate their status as an active group self-insurer for the Trust effective December 31, 2008, because of changes in New York State Workers' Compensation Laws which adversely affected the Trust's ability to provide workers' compensation coverage to its members without exposing them to financial risks associated with other self-insured groups (Note 9).
 The plan to terminate was ratified by a vote of the membership on January 29, 2009.
 The Trust notified the NYS Workers' Compensation Board of its decision to terminate their status on November 25, 2008.
 Accordingly, as of December 31, 2008, the Trust no longer provides Workers' Compensation coverage.
 The Trust continues to operate in a run-off status until all of its claim obligations for events that occurred prior to December 31, 2008 have been fulfilled.

 The Trust has a contract with a third party administrator through December 2011 to manage the assets and liabilities of the Trust during its run off status.
+Effective January 1, 2012, the Trust engaged a new third party administrator to provide these services through December 2014 (Note 9).